 Eat a nutritious breakfast within one hour of waking.

-Eat lunch 4-5 hours after breakfast.
+Eat lunch 4 to 5 hours after breakfast.

 Snacks can be enjoyed between meals but keep them low sugar and low carb so as not to spoil your appetite for your main meals.